viklund/courses/rnaseq/labs/kallisto.md

 The actual Sleuth analysis starts by defining the path to the directory where your Kallisto output folders are.
 You will need to replace "/PATH/TO/YOUR/FOLDER" with the actual path on your machine.

 		base_dir <- "PATH/TO/YOUR/FOLDER"

+Then we tell the program about the samples that we have.
+We stored the Kallisto results for the 12 samples in directories called "sample1", "sample2", ..., "sample12".

-		samples <- c("SRR057629","SRR057630","SRR057632","SRR057649","SRR057650","SRR057651")
+		samples <- paste0("sample", 1:12)
 		kal_dirs <- sapply(samples, function(id) file.path(base_dir, id))

-Now fill in metadata about the samples.
-In this case pretend we just know it, rather than fetching metadata from SRA, which is also possible in principle.
+Now it's time to fill in metadata about the samples.
+We can use a similar assignment as in the DESeq2 exercise:

-		s2c <- data.frame(sample=samples,individual=as.factor(rep(c(2,3,6),2)), condition=c(rep("tumor",3),rep("normal",3)))
+    s2c <- data.frame(timepoint = rep(c("ctrl", "t2h", "t6h", "t24h"), each=3))

+Again, if there were other experimental factors involved, these could have been modelled here as well.
+If you want to look at such an example, you might want to refer to the [beta version of this exercise](https://github.com/SciLifeLab/courses/blob/gh-pages/rnaseq/labs/kallisto.md) that was given in October 2015.
+In that version, we did not use A431 data but rather a prostate cancer data set where the two experimental factors were (1) the individual that the sample came from, (2) tumor or normal tissue.

+Back to the present data!
 The next command will read the Kallisto output files, connect them with metadata, and set up a linear model for analyzing the expression data.

-		so <- sleuth_prep(kal_dirs, s2c, ~individual+condition, target_mapping = t2g)
+		so <- sleuth_prep(kal_dirs, s2c, ~timepoint, target_mapping = t2g)

-Next we fit the linear model and test for one of the model coefficients, in this case "condition" (tumor vs normal).
+Next we fit the linear model and test for one of the model coefficients.
+In this case only "timepoint" is possible (with >1 experimental factors, one can choose which one to test for)

 		so <- sleuth_fit(so)
-		so <- sleuth_test(so, which_beta = 'conditiontumor')
+		so <- sleuth_test(so)

 Now we should be able to visualize the results:

 		sleuth_live(so)